EmmanuelCollegeStudentUnion/ecsu-server/content/info/accommodation.md

 title: Accommodation
 ---

+Accommodation information for prospective students can be found [Here](/prospective/accommodation)

 All undergraduates are guaranteed accommodation, either in College or in a property owned and serviced by College, for the duration of their undergraduate course.

 - [Rents and Charges](/info/rents)
 - [Room Photos](/room_locations)

-Every year the Buildings and Services Officer prepares the ECSU Accommodation Pack for 1st year students to guide them in through the room ballotting process.
-You can download the latest edition of the guide below.

-## Accommodation Pack

-## Regrading Information

 ## Room Balloting